The Human Health Benefits of Improving Forest Health in California

 CCST studies follow a process modeled after the National Academies study process with checks and balances at each stage.
 The report is a collaborative effort by a large number of experts serving in various capacities.
+See the report appendices for detailed information.

 Specific steps in the committee selection and approval process are as follows: